TGenNorth/ISGPipeline/README.txt

 is more challenging because the sample name as well as the pairing information is contained within the filename.
-For example, if two input files named "XYZ_1.fastq" and "XYZ_2.fastq" were included in the input directory, ISG would recognize the two files as a pair and use "XYZ" as the sample name.
+For example, if two input files named "XYZ_1.fastq" and "XYZ_2.fastq" were included in the input directory, ISG would recognize the two files as a pair and use "XYZ" as the sample name to identify it.
 ISG makes this determination by using the following regular expressions:

 (.*)_[0-9]+_([12])_sequence\\..